VedankPurohit/VercelClone/README.md

 Contributions are welcome\!
 If you find a bug or want to add a feature, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
-(If you have one, otherwise remove)

 ## Contact

 Vedank Purohit - [vedankpurohit@gmail.com](mailto:vedankpurohit@gmail.com)